yigitsever/gradecoin-site/content/_index.md

 ## /register
 - Create your own 2048 bit RSA `keypair`
-- Download `Gradecoin`'s Public Key from [Moodle](https://odtuclass.metu.edu.tr/my/)
+- Download `Gradecoin`'s public key from [ODTUClass](https://odtuclass.metu.edu.tr/my/)
-- Encrypt your [JSON](https://www.json.org/json-en.html) wrapped `Public Key`, `Student ID` and one time `passwd` using Gradecoin's Public Key
+- Encrypt your [JSON](https://www.json.org/json-en.html) wrapped `Public Key`, `Student ID` and one time `passwd` using Gradecoin's public key
-- Your public key is now in our database and can be used to sign your JWT's during requests
+- Your public key is now in the database.
+You can use your private key to sign your JWTs during requests
-- **Don't forget your Public Key**
+- **Don't forget your public key**
 - For more information, check the [register](@/register_docs.md) page

 ## /transaction
 - You can offer a [Transaction](@/transaction_docs.md) with a POST request
     - The request should have `Authorization`
-    - The request header should be signed by the Public Key of the `source` field in the transaction
+    - The request header should be signed by the private key of the `source` field in the transaction
 - Fetch the list of `Transaction`s with a GET request
 - For more information, check our [transaction](@/transaction_docs.md) page